wordofwarning/wordofwarning.org/socialexperiment/index.md

 **For details & to apply please go to <a href="https://socialexperiment.posthaven.com" target="_blank">socialexperiment.posthaven.com</a>**<br>(Direct link to proposal form is <a href="https://forms.gle/rAnfSN2AQP5xv6e9A" target="_blank">here</a> in case of issues with posthaven.)

-Proposal Deadline: open on a rolling basis and closing 17 days before each event — February's deadline is Mon 2 Feb at noon, April's is Mon 23 Mar at noon.
+Proposal Deadline: open on a rolling basis and closing 17 days before each event — February's deadline is Mon 2 Feb at noon, April's is Mon 23 Mar at noon, etc.

 #### Credits
 [Social Experiment](/hab/socialexperiment) produced by [hÅb](/hab); supported by <a href="https://contactmcr.com" target="_blank">Contact</a> and using public funding by Arts Council England.